 1. League Fees

-1.1 Each team will pay a fee of $800 per season — containing a minimum 9 weeks of regular season play, 3 weeks of playoffs, and 2 weeks of league socials (Mid-Season & Season End).
+1.1 Each team will pay a fee of $850 per season — containing 10 weeks of regular season play, 3 weeks of playoffs, and 1 week of league socials (Season-End Banquet).
 Note: Social Tickets are sold at an additional cost during the season.

-1.2 Upon approval of team registration (new or returning), a deposit of $100 (non refundable) will be required, paid via online PayPal.
+1.2 Upon approval of team registration (new or returning), a deposit of $100 (non refundable) will be required, paid via online PayPal or by cheque.
 Registration deadline will be announced accordingly, depending on each season.

 2. League Structure